University Learning Centre - Tutoring

 USSU Tutor Registry

 This is likely the most extensive and popular tutor listings on campus.
 It is maintained by the USSU and identifies tutors for almost any subject.
-To search for a tutor in your specific subject area, click the button that says 'Search the Tutor Registry' and click the scroll down box under 'Subject' to see what subjects are available.
+To search for a tutor in your specific subject area, click the button that says 'Search the Tutor Registry' and choose the subjects that you are looking for and click the 'Search' button.

 Aboriginal Students' Centre